Krishang-Zinzuwadia/skylines/README.md

 mouse scroll zooms in and out

-w a s d pans the camera too
+w a s d also pans the camera